peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

     public PeterO.Numbers.EFloat Abs();

-Gets the absolute value of this object.
+Finds the absolute value of this object (if it's negative, it becomes positive).

 <b>Returns:</b>